cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 The coin denomination validation will need to be updated to reflect these changes.
 In particular, the denomination validation function will now accept slash separators (`"/"`) and will bump the maximum character length to 64.

-Additional validation logic, such as verifying the kenght of the hash, the  may be added to the bank module in the future if the [custom base denomination validation](https://github.com/cosmos/cosmos-sdk/pull/6755) is integrated into the SDK.
+Additional validation logic, such as verifying the length of the hash, the  may be added to the bank module in the future if the [custom base denomination validation](https://github.com/cosmos/cosmos-sdk/pull/6755) is integrated into the SDK.

 ### Positive